East Florida: Slavery and economics

 East Florida did not establish a formal slave code until 1782.
 Those who were black or of mixed race of European and African origin and could not prove they were free were considered to be slaves.
 During the American Revolution, many Georgians and Carolinians moved to Florida along with their slaves.
 The colonial government, along with slave-owners, used slaves to construct defensive fortifications.
 A militia act that allowed for conscripting slaves as laborers and soldiers was passed in 1781.

 Goods produced and exported in East Florida included sugar, timber, indigo, rice, naval stores, and barrel staves; most of these goods came from plantations along the St. Marys and St. Johns rivers that used slave labor.

 Bernard Romans wrote the first account of Spanish fishing ranchos existing along Florida's southwest coast in 1770.
 When the British took control of Florida, they monitored the fisherman but let them continue their activities.
 Governor James Grant was ordered to stop the fisherman from operating but did not enforce that order.
 At one point the fishing boats were suspected of being a threat to British control, but a complete review in 1767-68 found they were harmless.

 Media

 The East Florida Gazette was a pro-loyalist newspaper that was published weekly in St. Augustine from 1783 to 1784.
-It was founded by a loyalist printer, John Wells, and his brother, Dr. William Charles Wells, who had moved to St. Augustine from Charleston, South Carolina.
+It was founded by a loyalist printer, John Wells, and his brother, William Charles Wells, who had moved to St. Augustine from Charleston, South Carolina.
+The paper was printed "'...at the Printing-office in Treasury-lane'".
 Prior to the establishment of a newspaper, most news came into St. Augustine through gazettes that were published in Savannah, Georgia, and Charleston.

+The Wells brothers also published two books: Nature and the Principles of Public Credit, by Samuel Gale, along with The Case of the Inhabitants of East Florida, written by John Wells himself.
+In 1783, another printer named David Zubly, who was a loyalist refugee from Savannah, Georgia, printed the first book in the colony, a copy of John Tobler's Almanack, at his home.